THROUGH THE LENS

 Included in the Price

 All flights.
-Transport, accommodation and meals in Iceland.
-Services of your leaders.
-Optional extra trips not included: boat trip to the seabird cliffs on the Westman Islands (£35) and a Whale-watching trip (£55) from Grundarfjörður.
-Drinks, tips, and items of a personal nature including travel insurance, are not included.
+All transport, accommodation and meals in Brazil.
+Services of your leaders and local guides.
+Please note: drinks, tips, and items of a personal nature such as travel insurance, are not included.

 How to Book

 Contact us to check there is availability for the number of places you require.
-Download a booking form or contact us and we will send one to you.
+Download a booking form (or contact us and we will send one to you)from the Booking Information section.
 Complete and send to us.
 You will receive confirmation of your place and then a detailed information pack will be dispatched to you about twelve weeks before departure.
-Bird and flower checklists are available.
+Bird and mammal checklists are available.